124D.16 School readiness aid.

-Each commissioner may review and comment on the program, and make recommendations to the commissioner of education, within 90 days of receiving the plan.
+Each commissioner may review and comment on the program, and make recommendations to the commissioner of children, families, and learning, within 30 days of receiving the plan.

 Subd.
 2. Amount of aid. (a) A district is eligible to receive school readiness aid if the program plan required by subdivision 1 has been approved by the commissioner.